A TIMESAVING & COST EFFECTIVE SOLUTION FOR YOU

 Our team of industry experts are at the forefront of their respective fields and through cooperation, collaboration and communication, we continually aim to exceed our clients’ expectations.

-Module-AR Limited is committed to reducing the environmental impact of its business.
+M-AR is committed to reducing the environmental impact of its business.
 We have deeply held values that reflect our commitment to sustainability in construction.

 Meadow High School expanded their Secondary School to include a bespoke Sixth Form SEN Facility.
 Module-AR Limited were awarded the contract to manufacture and install a 1,071m² 2 storey building including a Common room, Assembly Hall, Salon, Fitness Suite, 8 No. Classrooms, a Head of Sixth Form Office, Work room, WC's, disabled toilet & shower room, locker spaces, 2 No. staircases, a DDA compliant passenger lift, Plant room and Cleaner cupboards.